-During project implementation stage, you can customise the text that appears on the Cardinal Choice screen shown to cardholders: you specify this on the 3DS Product Setup Form; see Screens.
+During project implementation stage, you can customise the text that appears on the Cardinal Choice screen shown to cardholders: you specify this on the 3DS Product Setup Form; see Cardinal Configuration of RDX Biometric and Screens.
 See the example below:

-Figure 14: Choice Screen - where the user can select a method
+Figure 15: Choice Screen - where the user can select a method

-To populate the options that appear on this screen, you need to register your cards for the required authentication types using Ws_AddUpDelCredentials or request auto-enrolment from your 3DS project manager.
+To populate the options that appear on this screen, you need to register your cards for the required authentication types using using either Web Services or Cards API; see Using the Card Enrolment API.
+Alternatively request auto-enrolment from your 3DS project manager.